proplot-dev/proplot/docs/why.rst

   also return the `~matplotlib.colors.ListedColormap`\ s containing property cycle colors for use with commands like ``pcolor`` (useful, e.g., for categorical data).
-It can also be used to create new `~proplot.colors.PerceptuallyUniformColormap`\ s.
+It can also be used to create new `~proplot.colors.PerceptualColormap`\ s.
 Arbitrary colormaps can be displayed using `~proplot.demos.show_cmaps`.

 Importing ProPlot also makes all colormap and property cycle names case-insensitive.